nilforms/samurai_kv/README.md

 samurai_kv
 =====

-Simple in-memory key-value storage engine written in erlang.
-The storage uses Erlang Term Storage as a base, and supports multiple councrrent access from defferent clients.
+Simple in-memory key-value storage engine written in Erlang.
+The storage uses Erlang Term Storage as a backend, and supports concurrent access from different clients.

+# Requirements
+Currently tested on the following environment

+- OS: Ubuntu 20.04
+- OTP: 26
+- rebar3: 3.23.0

 # Build